rafaelcalcada/rvx/CODING_STYLE.md

 ### Basic style elements

 * All source code must be clang-formatted
-* The `.clang-format` file with the style definitions can be found in the root folder of RVX repository
+* A `.clang-format` file with the style definitions can be found in the root folder of RVX repository

 ### Naming conventions

 * Use **lower\_snake\_case** for variables, functions and arguments
 * Use **UpperCamelCase** for structs
 * Use **ALL\_CAPS** for enums, constants, register addresses and compiler macros
-* Names should be descriptive and be consistent.
-Avoid abbreviations
+* Names should be descriptive and be consistent
+* Avoid abbreviations

 ## License Notice

+RVX Coding Style Guides is licensed under the [MIT License](LICENSE).

-This work, "RVX Coding Style Guides", is adapted from "[lowRISC Verilog Coding Style Guide](https://github.com/lowRISC/style-guides)" by [lowRISC](https://lowrisc.org/), used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed).
+This work is adapted from "[lowRISC Verilog Coding Style Guide](https://github.com/lowRISC/style-guides)" by [lowRISC](https://lowrisc.org/), originally licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/deed).

-RVX Coding Style Guides is licensed under a different license, the [MIT License](LICENSE).